Holiday decorating on a dime

-Remember, more isn’t always more when it comes to decorating for the holidays (especially when you’re on a budget and you’re keeping the environment in mind).
-It’s all about adding thoughtful touches here and there, and if you splurge on tons of festive décor, not only will you spend more than you planned to (or can afford), you also have to think about where you’ll store it all, how you’ll keep it organized and whether or not they’re just “things” you’ll likely toss next year.
+Remember, more isn’t always more when it comes to decorating (especially when you’re on a budget and you’re keeping the environment in mind).
+It’s all about adding thoughtful touches here and there, and if you splurge on tons of festive décor, not only will you spend more than you planned (or can afford), you also have to think about where you’ll store it all, how you’ll keep it organized and whether or not they’re just “things” you’ll toss next year.

 With just the right pieces at just the right prices (we’ll take you through those in this post), your place will look fab and you’ll have timeless decorations you may even pass on.

 Check out these fun, trendy holiday décor ideas that will make playing holiday tunes from now until (January?) feel like the right thing to do.

 1. Need we even mention twinkly lights?
 They’re a given when it comes to holiday decorating (or any kind of decorating, really).
 Wrap them around a wreath, put them in an empty bottle, or use them to frame a mirror – the sky’s the limit!
 But first, read these little environmental reminders:

 • If you buy solar and LED string lights (LED = light emitting diode – they use up to 95% less energy and last way longer!), they’ll be eco-friendly and can be used for years to come.
 Good for the planet and the wallet!

 • Don’t forget to turn them off when you go to bed.
 They’re cute to look at, but during dreaming hours, you won’t notice whether they’re on or off (and they’ll last longer this way).
 Consider a timer so you never forget.